brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 4/Ephesians 4 11 bht.md

 2. "The government of the church, by the ministry of the word, is not a contrivance of men, but an appointment made by the Son of God.
 As his own unalterable law, it demands our assent.
 They who reject or despise this ministry offer insult and rebellion to Christ its Author."
 3. "The gifts bestowed on individuals are intended, not to be held for their personal and separate interests, but to be employed for the benefit of the whole.
 Every ground of emulation, and envy, and ambition, being thus removed."

+### Philip Schaff:
+1. "Christ gives the Church's ministers; the Church takes those given and sets them in the service of the Church."
+2. "The term was sometimes loosely applied to others, especially Barnabas."
+3. "The Apostle seems to have avoided the use of the technical terms then applied in the churches."

 ### Archibald T. Robertson:
 1. "The word ποιμην is from a root meaning to protect."
 2. "Jesus said the good shepherd lays down his life for the sheep."